Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 Message Loop

 A Windows program is event-driven.
-This means that program flow will be determined by an almost non-stop stream of notifications from various events generated by the system or users such as a keypress, mouse click, or an application change.
-Each of these events will be converted into a message.
+This means that program flow is determined by a continuous stream of notifications generated by the system or by users, such as a key press, mouse click, or application change.
+Each of these events is converted into a message.
 Windows creates a message queue for every running application.
-The application, in turn, includes a small message loop to retrieve these queued messages and then dispatches them back to the window.
-Windows by way of a message handler then identifies and calls the correct Windows procedure Wndproc() with the message as one of the parameters.
-Each time the application is ready to read a message, it must call the API function GetMessage().
-The prototype for the GetMessage function is
+The application, in turn, contains a small message loop that retrieves these queued messages and dispatches them back to the window.

 BOOL GetMessage( LPMSG lpMsg, // point to MSG structure containing message information HWND hWnd, // specifies for which window messages will be obtained.
 To receive all messages directed at the application this value must be null.
 UINT wMsgFilterMin, // first message UINT wMsgFilterMax // last message );